drone/docs/content/plugins/popular/docker.md

 ## Using Volumes

-If you attempt to mount a volume into the plugin you will see the below entry in your pipeline logs.
-The docker plugin restricts mounting volumes for security reasons.
+If you attempt to mount a volume into the plugin you will see the below entry in your pipeline logs. _The docker plugin restricts mounting volumes for security reasons._

 ```
 level=fatal msg="Error authenticating: exit status 1"
 ```

-This can be resolved by removing mouted volumes or with the following plugin configuration:
+This can be resolved by removing mouted volumes or by configuring the plugin step to run in privileged mode:

 ```yaml  {linenos=table, hl_lines=["4"]}
 steps: